ncatlab/nlab-content/pages/2/5/6/1/21652/content.md

 The Dieudonné determinant is then the image of $\delta\epsilon\tau(T)$ under the projection to the [[abelianization]] ([Draxl 83, Sec.
 20, Cor.
 1 (p.
 135)](#Draxl83))

-It is well known that the Gauss decomposition of matrices over a noncommutative ring  has a simple expression in terms of [[quasideterminants]], as shown by [Gelfand-Retakh 02](#GelfandRetakh02) (and in their earlier references, around 1990), hence the Dieudonné predeterminant can be generically presented as a signed product of quasideterminants.
+It is well known that the Gauss decomposition of matrices over a noncommutative ring  has a simple expression in terms of [[quasideterminants]], as shown by [Gelfand-Retakh 02](#GelfandRetakh02) (and in their earlier references, around 1990), from which it can be infered that the Dieudonné predeterminant can be generically presented as a signed product of quasideterminants.